 \subsection{Distinct Indices}

-Also, we look at the constant term following combinations of $\mathcal{Q}_i^j$ with distinct indices $i$ in \Cref{finalvalue1}.
+Also, we look at the constant term after using combinations of $\mathcal{Q}_i^j$ with distinct indices $i$ in \Cref{finalvalue1}.
 This is important for the proof of \Cref{lln}, as will be seen in \Cref{sec:main} and \Cref{sec:measures}, and for this, we use the operator in \pref{eq:multoperators}.
-But, it is necessary to consider the free cumulants of $s=\{c^{d,\nu}\}_{d\geq 0, \nu\in P}$ which are symmetrical in the $x_i$ beforehand.
+But, it is necessary to consider the free cumulants of $s=\{c^{d,\nu}\}_{d\geq 0, \nu\in P}$ which are symmetric in the $x_i$ beforehand.